-During 2015, the School's facility was located on the premises of The Doral Academy ("Doral Academy", a school under The Doral Academy, Inc.).
+During 2017, the School's facility was located on the premises of The Doral Academy ("Doral Academy", a school under The Doral Academy, Inc.).
 Management allocates a proportionate share of leases, salaries, lunch receipts, food and supplies, and other expenses to each school individually based on student enrollment.
-The School reimbursed Doral Academy approximately \$49,000 for shared expenditures paid on its behalf.
+During 2017, the School reimbursed Doral Academy expenses totaling \$58,791.